collapsed-stacks/startups/questions/7682/do-legal-obstacles-and-constraints-exist-for-fulfilling-a-campaign-with-original.md

 - posted by: [Learned Man](https://stackexchange.com/users/7236940/learned-man) on 2015-11-03
 - score: 1

-<p>SRDC has great advice, but see a competent attorney before you actually publish.
-A couple dollars spent upfront can save you many dollars later.</p>
+SRDC has great advice, but see a competent attorney before you actually publish.
+A couple dollars spent upfront can save you many dollars later.